HypeCheck

 Research-backed dose: 300–600 mg daily based on study doses

 Antioxidant amino acid derivative.
-Animal studies suggest it fights oxidative stress and may protect cells from toxins.
+Animal studies show it reduces oxidative stress and protects cells.

 weak